Print this topic

 HealthInfo Waitaha Canterbury

-Relieving pain & anxiety in palliative care
+Relieving pain in palliative care

-Many people receiving palliative care and their families worry about pain.
-But pain isn't inevitable and most pain can be managed.
-It's important to talk to your doctor or nurse about any pain you're feeling or any worries you have about pain or your treatment.
+Many people receiving palliative care worry about pain.
+Their whānau (families) also worry about pain.
+But pain is not inevitable and most pain can be managed.
+It is important to talk to your doctor or nurse about any pain you are feeling or any worries you have about pain or your treatment.

 We often use medicines to manage pain for people receiving palliative care.
 These may be mild pain relievers such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or aspirin.
 Or they may be stronger pain relievers called opioids.
 The most commonly used opioid is morphine.